kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 A line-of-business system that tracks the delivery of purchase orders.

-Maintain suppliers and their products, create purchase orders with line items, and assign orders to shipments for delivery.
+Maintain suppliers and their products, create purchase orders with line items, and assign orders to shipments.

 _this is a pet project for the purpose of learning about software design and development._